 Coterm students are not eligible for undergraduate special registration statuses (with the exception of Graduation Quarter, if the student is applying to confer both their undergraduate and graduate degrees in the same quarter).
 Coterm students may only be eligible to apply for graduate special registration statuses once their undergraduate degrees have been conferred.

-Tuition and fee information is available on the Office of the University Registrar tuition website.
+Tuition and fee information is available in the Finances section of this website.

 Undergraduate Coterm Tuition Group

 Coterm students are normally placed in and remain in the undergraduate coterm tuition group until the completion of 12 undergraduate full-tuition quarters (15 undergraduate full-tuition quarters for dual degree students), or the student requests to transition to the graduate tuition group after 180 units (225 units for dual degree students) are completed, or until conferral of the undergraduate degree(s).
 For students with transfer credit (not AP or other test credit), 15 transfer units equals one Stanford quarter.
 Stanford Summer quarters and Flex term, regardless of units taken, will not count towards a coterminal student’s permissible limit in the undergraduate coterm tuition group.
 With the exception of Summer Quarter 20-21, where full or part time enrollment is equal to one Stanford quarter and will be counted towards a student's permissible limit.